 If only Adi and Rudi Dassler had learned to get along, Germany's Gebrüder Dassler might have bested Nike as the world's top sports footwear company today.
-Instead, the brothers' bitter feuding resulted in Gebrüder Dassler (Dassler Brothers) being split in half and reborn as Adidas and Puma, which today are the world's second and third top sports shoe businesses.
+Instead, the brothers' bitter feud caused the brand they created — Gebrüder Dassler Schuhfabrik (Dassler Brothers Shoe Factory) — to split in two as Adidas and Puma, the world's second and third top sports shoe businesses.

-Adolf (Adi) Dassler began making shoes in his mother's laundry room shortly after returning home to the Bavarian village of Herzogenaurach after World War I. His business did well, and older brother Rudolph (Rudi) Dassler joined him a few years later to help.
+Adolf (Adi) Dassler began making shoes in 1924 in his mother's kitchen shortly after returning home to the Bavarian village of Herzogenaurach after World War I. His business did well, and older brother Rudolph (Rudi) Dassler joined him a few years later to help.
 Shy Adi was the creative force and brains behind the business, while extroverted Rudi was the salesman.